-Human Resources available for TB Control vary widely across the Region and are often do not feflect the level of the TB burden in countries.
+Human Resources available for TB Control vary widely across the Region and are often unrelated to the TB burden in countries.
 Several countries have only one or even less than one person available at central level per 10,000 TB notifications.
 This shows the enormous challenge for staff to manage and coordinate TB control activities.